adsarwate/advising-notes/WritingEndgame.md

   * Check titles for proper nouns!
 Unless you write "{Gaussian}" or "{G}aussian", LaTeX will render the it as "gaussian."
 This also holds for acronyms, so "{PCA}" and "{fMRI}" not "PCA" and "fMRI".
   * Don't use "Signal Processing, IEEE Transactions on" but instead use "IEEE Transactions on Signal Processing"
   * Make sure you get page numbers if there are any: many publishers will ask you to put them in anyway so doing it ahead of time saves time later.
-  * By default sure you include a URL in the BibTeX.
+  * By default sure you include a DOI or URL in the BibTeX if available.
 They can be removed later if you need the space.

+**ArXiV Papers**: Google Scholar and even ArXiV itself uses the `@misc` type for ArXiV preprints.
+I think that `@techreport` looks a bit nicer but `@misc` is fine.
+Just make sure you pick one and stick with it.

 ### Making things fit